Simulations and theory of power spectral density functions for time dependent and anharmonic Langevin oscillators: Simulation Results

 \subsection{Exploring perturbations to the 1D Simple Harmonic Oscillator}

-In this section, the numerical and analytical results for the PSD and QPSD are presented for multiple 1D cases at a temperature of 300~K. Motivated by possible experimental configurations \cite{bullier2020characterisation} \cite{Barker}, we analyze three cases where the oscillation is not purely harmonic.
+In this section, the numerical and analytical results for the PSD and QPSD are presented for multiple 1D cases at a temperature of 300~K. Motivated by possible experimental situations like in \cite{bullier2020characterisation} \cite{Barker}, we analyze three cases where the oscillation is not purely harmonic.
 The cases we investigate are of an oscillator with a slowly oscillating frequency and that with a linearly drifting frequency in time.
 For this case, the new analytic expressions for the PSD and QPSD were obtained using a WKB-like approximation in App. \ref{sec:appendixB}.
 We also investigate adding a quartic perturbative term to the potential.

-The frequencies are of order 100~Hz while the friction coefficient $\Gamma \leq$ 1 $s^{-1}$.
+The frequencies in all simulations are of order 100~Hz while the friction coefficient $\Gamma \leq$ 1 $s^{-1}$.
+Such values for the parameters were chosen to roughly give the displacement PSD of a nanoparticle inside a Paul trap, as in \cite{Barker} \cite{bullier2020characterisation}.
 The numerical results presented here are the average of tens of thousands of runs, each providing data for the Fourier transformation for a time interval of $100/\Gamma$.
 The numerical results were tested for the SHLO and provided an exact match with the analytic PSD and QPSD in Eqs. (\ref{eq2}) and (\ref{eq5}).